Short for "killer application

 - Shenmue had generated considerable hype for the console, and is widely considered the best game on it, but its huge budget eventually led to it becoming a financial failure despite solid sales.

-- When the TurboGrafx-16's CD add-on came out, NEC's marketing division, TTI, was quick to promote the two CD Shoot 'em Up titles available for it, Gate of Thunder and Lords of Thunder, as being its flagship titles, even ahead of console mascot Bonk.
+- When the Turbo-Grafx 16's CD add-on came out, NEC's marketing division, TTI, was quick to promote the two CD Shoot 'em Up titles available for it, Gate of Thunder and Lords of Thunder, as being its flagship titles, even ahead of console mascot Bonk.
 Ys Books 1 & 2 was also highly lauded.
+In Japan, the first big game produced for the CD-ROM unit was Tengai Makyou: Ziria, but neither it nor its more popular sequel was ever exported.

-- The PlayStation 2 received four major killer apps in 2001: Gran Turismo 3: A-Spec, Final Fantasy X, especially Metal Gear Solid 2, and Grand Theft Auto III.
+- The PlayStation 2 received four major killer apps in 2001: Gran Turismo 3: A-Spec, Final Fantasy X, especially Metal Gear Solid 2: Sons of Liberty, and Grand Theft Auto III.
 Coincidentally — or perhaps not — this coincided with release of two of its competitors' consoles, GameCube and Xbox.

-- Due to the anticipation generated by its pre-release hype, Metal Gear Solid 2 is credited for the PlayStation 2's victory over the Dreamcast before the game was even released.
+- Due to the anticipation generated by its pre-release hype, Metal Gear Solid 2: Sons of Liberty is credited for the PlayStation 2's victory over the Dreamcast before the game was even released.
 The game then went on to being one of the top 10 best-sellers, with over 7 million copies sold.

 - The Grand Theft Auto series of games had been killer apps for the PlayStation from GTAIII onwardsnote until Microsoft pulled a major coup and convinced Rockstar to make Grand Theft Auto IV a multi-platform release on day one.

-- Metal Gear Solid 3 is widely considered one of the PS2's best games (if not the best), and also one of the system's top 10 to top 15 best-sellers.
+- Metal Gear Solid 3: Snake Eater is widely considered one of the PS2's best games (if not the best), and also one of the system's top 10 to top 15 best-sellers.

 - Also of note is the Ratchet & Clank series, which was so successful, Ratchet ended up becoming the new face of Sony after Crash and Spyro went third-party.

-- Metal Gear Solid 4 was the biggest killer app for the PS3, and what ended most of the hate for the system.
-What's most notable is that Snake's appearance in Super Smash Bros Brawl, specifically his own stage, has a massive amount of Foreshadowing for this game.
+- Metal Gear Solid 4: Guns of the Patriots was the biggest killer app for the PS3, and what ended most of the hate for the system.
+What's most notable is that Snake's appearance in Super Smash Bros.
+Brawl, specifically his own stage, has a massive amount of Foreshadowing for this game.
 Foreshadowing on the killer app of a direct competitor.

 - Persona 4: The Golden is this for the Vita in Japan, which was lagging behind.
 It sold 137 thousand copies along with 34 thousand units.
-Time will tell if this is the same with the international market.
+This later proved true for the Western market as well.

 - Gears of War and BioShock were among the first great games for the Xbox 360.

-- The Forza Motorsport series is Microsoft's racing killer app, designed to target the Playstation's Gran Turismo series.
+- The Forza Motorsport series and its spin-off Horizon are Microsoft's racing killer app, designed to target the Playstation's Gran Turismo series.
 Forza has sold millions, and the wide variety of cars, customization, and painting makes it the go-to racing simulator for the Xbox.

 - Doom was indirectly the Trope Maker for Windows as a serious gaming platform.
 Prior to Windows 95, you were limited to Solitaire and Minesweeper and the occasional more advanced title like Myst.
 And then Bill Gates read the result of a study that found that Doom was installed on more computers in the world than Windows was.
 Intent on remedying this, Bill made damn sure that Windows 95 would have its own compatible version of Doom.